iltommi/qdb-documentation/source/concepts/data_transfer.rst

 Network I/O operations are done asynchronously for maximum performance.
 Most of the I/O framework is based on `Boost.Asio <http://www.boost.org/doc/libs/1_51_0/doc/html/boost_asio.html>`_.

-The concept of multithreading often implies locking access to a resource.
-Quasardb reduces locking to a minimum with the use of lock-free structures and transactional memory.
+The concept of multi-threading often implies locking access to a resource. quasardb reduces locking to a minimum with the use of lock-free structures and transactional memory.
 Whenever possible, quasardb allocates memory on the stack rather than on the heap.
 If a heap allocation cannot be avoided, quasardb's zero-copy architecture makes sure no cycle is wasted duplicating data, unless it causes data contention.

 The cluster will make sure that requests do not conflict with each other.
  * Only one client can write to a specific entry at a time.
- * Multiple clients can simultaenously read the same entry.
+ * Multiple clients can simultaneously read the same entry.
  * Multiple clients can simultaneously read and write to multiple, unique entries.

-As of quasardb 1.2.0, if the cluster uses :ref:`data-replication`, read queries are automatically load-balanced.
+Since quasardb version 1.2.0, if the cluster uses :ref:`data-replication`, read queries are automatically load-balanced.
 Nodes containing replicated entries may respond instead of the original node to provide faster lookup times.

-quasardb automatically scales its multithreading engine to the underlying hardware.
+quasardb automatically scales its multi-threading engine to the underlying hardware.
 No user intervention is required.
 Running several instances on the same node is counter-productive.

 Client